 Students seeking information on transfer equivalencies from other colleges and universities may find the following links helpful.

-- For students transferring from schools, other than North Carolina Community Colleges, may find an unofficial evaluation of courses and credit in the UNCW Transfer Equivalencies database.
+- Transfer students may find an unofficial evaluation of courses and credit in the UNCW Transfer Equivalencies database

 Non-Degree Seeking Admission

 Students from other colleges or universities, who intend to return to their home institution, may attend UNCW as permission (visiting) students in the fall or spring semesters.
 A student may only attend as a permission student for two consecutive semesters (not including summer sessions).